Why I Write (1946)

 Key Takeaways

-• Four motives for prose: sheer egoism, aesthetic enthusiasm, historical impulse, and political purpose; every writer holds all four in shifting proportions.
+• Four motives for prose writing: sheer egoism, aesthetic enthusiasm, historical impulse, and political purpose; all writers mix them in shifting proportions over time.

-• No book is free from political bias; the view that art should ignore politics is itself a political stance.
+• No book is genuinely free from political bias; claiming art should avoid politics is itself a political attitude.

 Hacker News Comment Review